Net Energy Metering

 Metering & Rates

 For NEM customers, SCE provides a meter capable of measuring energy flow in two directions, known as a bi-directional meter.
-SCE will reprogram (Smart meters can be programmed to be bi-directional) or swap your meter as needed at no charge within 30 working days of receiving a complete NEM application, or apply a credit based on estimated generation during any delay.
+SCE will reprogram (Smart meters can be programmed to be bi-directional) or swap your meter as needed at no charge after receiving a complete NEM application, or apply a credit based on estimated generation during any delay.

 Net Energy Metering and Transition Period